 So, in order to regulate the accuracy of your watch, depending on the three cases, simply place your watch in the correct direction on your night table before sleeping.
 Everyone needs a good rest!

 For all other measures (below -20spd and above +50spd), you should definitely get your watch serviced by a watchmaker.
-You may have issues with magnetism or water resistance and the best thing to do is give your watch to expert hands.
+You may have issues with magnetism on your balance wheel or water resistance and the best thing to do is give your watch to expert hands.

 One last thing!
 Did you know that those tips were originally given by Rolex in the box of each watch they were selling?
-How cool is that?
+This was actually the guarantee paper that owners should attach whenever their watch was being returned for servicing.
+Such card is now a collector’s item!